Posted Tuesday, June 28, 2022

 Kelley Blue Book was first published in 1926 as the vehicle price guide.
-It was intended for car dealers, insurance companies, and banks so that business people could use current car values in their dealings.
-In the 1990s, the KBB was put online as an experiment.
-They decided to offer the information to consumers for free, and then sell advertising to car brands and dealers.
-This business model is still actual for the Cox Automotive conglomerate, which currently owns Kelley Blue Book.
+It was first intended for car dealers, insurance companies, and banks so that businesspeople could use current car values in their dealings.
+In the 1990s, the KBB was put online for public use as an experiment.
+They decided to offer this information to consumers for free, and then sell advertising to car brands and dealers.
+This business model still exists for the Cox Automotive conglomerate, which currently owns Kelley Blue Book.

 Kelley Blue Book uses software to review and predict trends on the market by comparing more than 250 data sources.
 It uses predictive analytics and takes into account the following parameters: